 By Edward Kliszus

-Jackson’s mom had introduced him to the Righteous Brothers’ song “Ebb Tide,” a notable departure from the Beatles’ pop rock genre and a step toward broadening his musical tastes.
-Over time he developed an interest ranging from classical music to show tunes.
-He noted a defining meeting with Duke Ellington and his performance with the Duke Ellington Orchestra at the Cathedral of Saint John the Divine.
-This segued into his delivery of a series of selections Ellington frequently performed like “Don’t Get Around Much Anymore,” “Satin Doll”, Bob Russell’s “Do Nothing Till You Hear from Me,” Mack David’s “I’m Just Lucky So and So” and Ellington’s “I Love you Madly.”
+Jackson’s mom had introduced him to the Righteous Brothers’ song “Ebb Tide,” a notable departure from the Beatles’ pop-rock genre and a step toward broadening his musical tastes.
+Consequently, he developed an interest ranging from classical music to show tunes.
+He then noted a defining meeting with Duke Ellington and his performance with the Duke Ellington Orchestra at the Cathedral of Saint John the Divine.
+This segued into his delivery of a series of selections Ellington frequently performed.
+We were treated to the songs “Don’t Get Around Much Anymore,” “Satin Doll”, Bob Russell’s “Do Nothing Till You Hear from Me,” Mack David’s “I’m Just Lucky So and So” and Ellington’s “I Love you Madly.”

 Jackson was close with his mother and spoke of her final moments when she could longer speak.
-At that time, she pointed to letters on an alphabet chart to spell her last words to him, “I love you.”
+She then pointed to an alphabet chart to spell her last words to him, “I love you.”
 In tribute, Jackson sang “Mama, A Rainbow” from the Marx Brothers’ musical Minnie’s Boys, written by Larry Grossman and Hal Hackady.

-Reflecting on beloved actress Sandy Duncan whom he met at an event years ago, Jackson recalled the dress Duncan wore that evening and the orchestra playing Jerome Kern’s “The Way You Looked Tonight.”
-He walked into the audience as he sang and led Duncan by hand onto the stage to dance with him to the song from that evening.
-As pianist Michael Lavine continued to sing the song and accompany on the piano, we experienced a tender, romantic, gentle surprise.
+Next was a vivid reflection by David Jackson at 54 Below on beloved actress Sandy Duncan, whom he met at an event years ago.
+Jackson recalled the dress Duncan wore that evening while the orchestra was playing Jerome Kern’s “The Way You Looked Tonight.”
+He walked into the audience as he sang and led Duncan by hand onto the stage to dance with him.
+As pianist Michael Lavine continued to sing the song and accompany on the piano, we relished a tender, romantic surprise.

-Jackson’s former stage partner David White came to the stage, joining him and Lavine for Ira Gershwin’s “I Can’t Be Bothered Now” from Crazy For You.
-White spoke about his last-minute call to perform in Luther Davis’ musical Grand Hotel with just a few hours to prepare for a rehearsal and performance.
+Jackson’s former stage partner David White joined him and Lavine for Ira Gershwin’s “I Can’t Be Bothered Now.”
+White spoke about his last-minute call to perform in Luther Davis’ Grand Hotel with just a few hours to prepare.
 That was when White and Jackson first met and performed together.
-They reprised “Maybe My Baby Loves Me” by George Forrest and Robert Right from Grand Hotel and drew enthusiastic audience interaction.
+They reprised “Maybe My Baby Loves Me” by George Forrest and Robert Right from Grand Hotel.
+As expected, this drew enthusiastic audience applause.

 Jackson left the stage to White, who had joined the national tour of Grand Hotel and was known as the “guy who saved the show.”
-A buoyant, charming individual, White performed Louis Jordan’s Don’t Get Messy Bessy and Fats Waller’s “Honeysuckle Rose.”
+Likewise a buoyant, charming individual, White performed Louis Jordan’s Don’t Get Messy Bessy and Fats Waller’s “Honeysuckle Rose.”

 Jackson returned to reminisce about his loving 92-year-old dad before extending thanks to those who had helped make tonight’s event possible.
 He posed a closing game question.
 “What are the best and the worst things that happened today?”
-He responded, “The best is being here at 54 Below!
+He then responded, “The best is being here at 54 Below!
 There was no worst.”
 Jackson sang Art Garfunkel’s “Grateful,” which closes with the words “Grateful, grateful, Truly grateful I am, Grateful, grateful, Truly blessed, And duly grateful.”
-This verse sums up the talented, humble, kind, gentle David Jackson who tonight ably connected music to times in his life.
-Jackson’s performance was universally nostalgic and honest with music from the heart.
+This verse summed up the talented, humble, kind, gentle David Jackson, who ably connected music to times in his life tonight.
+Jackson’s performance was universally nostalgic and honest, with music from the heart.

 For David Jackson